The Thai Wai is the Form of Greeting Used in Thailand, Here’s How to Do it Properly

 Thais are all taught how to wai correctly, when they are tiny children.
 Westerners have usually never done this before and require a lot of help.
 I’ve been in Thailand for almost five years, and still find it difficult sometimes.
 Here are some tips though, to make it easier.

-There are four different levels of Thai wai, depending on the status of the person you give one to.
+There are three different levels of Thai wai, depending on the status of the person you give one to.

 The normal level is the one presented to someone who is your age or social status, or to someone you respect.
 This wai is given to teachers and mothers and fathers, and it is where the fingertips touch the tip of the nose.
 Women then either bend their heads or bend their knees in a slight curtsey.
 Men bend their heads in a bow.